LiorHai24/Theatre_Homework/Instructions.md

 - **Response**: Showtime object with movie and theater details

 #### Add Showtime
+(notice that upon creation movie duration must match the length of the showtime, otherwise won't create the showtime.)
 - **Endpoint**: `POST /showtimes`
 - **Description**: Creates a new showtime
 - **Request Body**: